fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12a.md

 You can try other commands that the ubuntu image might be able to execute.
 As an example try _docker container run --rm ubuntu ls_.
 The _ls_ command will list all of the files in the directory and _--rm_ flag will remove the container after execution.
 Normally containers are not deleted automatically.

-Let's continue with our first ubuntu container with the **index.js** file inside of it.
+Let's continue with our first Ubuntu container with the **index.js** file inside of it.
 The container has stopped running since we exited it.
 We can list all of the containers with _container ls -a_, the _-a_ (or --all) will list containers that have already been exited.

 ```bash
 $ docker container ls -a